Trucking Company EBITDA & Valuation Multiples – 2023 Report

 Acquirers have preferred asset-light companies to asset-based companies for the last decade, however their ability to more effectively weather recent supply chain disruptions—by quickly increasing or decreasing in scale—have made the preference more pronounced.
 As a result, the gap between the two company types has increased over the last 3 years, with asset-based companies averaging .5x-2x lower EBITDA multiples than their asset-light counterparts.

-Moving into 2024, our research team has made the following predictions:
+As we move through 2024, our research team has made the following predictions:

 • Private buyers will continue to prefer asset-light operations.
 The trend of preferring asset-light over asset-based trucking company began in the public sector and has moved over to the private sector in the last few years.
 We believe it will not only continue but increase a bit, as lower operational costs are particularly desirable in a high interest rate environment.